back to top

 How to Make a DIY Softbox for a Hot-Shoe Flash

 First, get rid of those pesky top flaps on the box.
-Using the box cutters, slice off the top flaps so that you have a box with one end open.
-This end of the box will house the diffusion panel and face towards the subject.
+Using the box cutters, slice off the top flaps to have a box with one end open.
+This end of the box will house the diffusion panel and face toward the subject.
 Recycle or discard the cut-offs.Removing the top of a cardboard boxes to make a softbox

 2. Trace the Opening for the Flash

 The open end is now the front of the DIY softbox.
-Place the flash at the bottom edge of the softbox, instead of the back.
-This allows you to bounce the light inside the box for an even softer light.
+You’ll place the flash at the bottom edge of the softbox instead of the back.
+This lets you bounce the light inside the box for an even softer light.
 It also makes the process easier.

 Cutting a cardboard box to make a DIY softbox